 Mr. DeBoer is Chairman of Consolidated Holdings, Inc., a private investment company focusing on real estate development and management.
 Mr. DeBoer is also the Chairman of the Board and majority owner of Value Place LLC, owner of the franchise rights to the Value Place brand of hotels, which provides affordable extended-stay lodging.
 Mr. DeBoer served as Chairman of the Board, President and Chief Executive Officer of Candlewood Hotel Company, Inc. from its inception in 1995 until it was acquired in December 2003.
 From October 1993 to September 1995, Mr. DeBoer was self-employed and engaged in the development of the Candlewood extended-stay hotel concept.
 From 1988 to 1993, Mr. DeBoer co-founded and developed Summerfield Hotel Corporation, an upscale extended-stay hotel chain.
 Previously, Mr. DeBoer founded and developed the Residence Inn franchise prior to selling the franchise to Marriott in 1987.
 Mr. DeBoer previously served on the Board of Trustees of Innkeepers from November 1996 until Innkeepers’ sale in June 2007.

-Mr. Perlmutter joined The Macerich Company as executive vice president where he will focus on leasing and merchandising.
-Prior to that he was the managing member and founder of Davis Street Land Company, LLC, a privately held firm focused on the development, management and ownership of upscale shopping centers, which owned three million square foot mall portfolio prior to its sale of assets to General Growth Properties and Taubman Centers.
+Prior to April, 2018 Mr. Perlmutter was a Senior Executive Vice President and Chief Operating Officer with The Macerich Company, a publicly traded REIT.
+He joined Macerich in 2012 as Executive Vice President of Leasing.
+He previously was the managing member and founder of Davis Street Land Company, LLC, a privately held firm focused on the development, management and ownership of upscale shopping centers, which owned a 3.0 million square foot mall portfolio prior to its sale of assets to General Growth Properties and Taubman Centers in 2011.
 From 1983 to 1988, Mr. Perlmutter worked as an investment analyst for Heitman Financial Services, Ltd. in its acquisitions and dispositions division.
-From 1988 to 1990, he served as Heitman Financial’s President, a capacity in which he was responsible for overseeing all of its acquisitions, financings and dispositions.
-Mr. Perlmutter subsequently served as Chief Executive Officer of Chicago-based Heitman Retail Properties from 1990 to 1998, where he supervised overall operations and growth of its retail holdings from two retail properties to twenty directly managed malls and twenty-nine joint ventures in regional malls.
-From 1998 to 2001, he also served on the board of directors of Prime Retail Inc., a NYSE-listed outlet center company.
-He is a member of the International Council of Shopping Centers and a board member of the First Bank of Highland Park.
+From 1988 to 1990, he served as President of Heitman Financial, in which capacity he was responsible for overseeing all of the company’s acquisitions, financings and dispositions.
+Mr. Perlmutter subsequently served as Chief Executive Officer of Chicago-based Heitman Retail Properties from 1990 to 1998, where he supervised overall operations and growth of its retail holdings from two retail properties to 20 directly managed malls and 29 joint ventures in regional malls.
+From 1998 to 2001, he also served on the board of directors of Prime Retail Inc., a NYSE-listed outlet center company and is a former board member of the First Bank of Highland Park.
 Mr. Perlmutter received a Bachelor of Sciences degree in business administration, with a concentration in real estate, from the University of Colorado.

 Rolf E. Ruhfus